Complexity Powered Machine Intelligent Classification of Quantum Many-Body Dynamics

-For a non-zero $\beta$, when two sequences $\mathbf{D}_i,\mathbf{D}_j$ have similar complexities, $E^{\beta}_{ij}$ is close to unitary, meaning that their distance $\tilde{M}_{ij}$ is approximately the original Euclidean distance $M_{ij}$.
-However, when the complexities of the two sequences differ greatly, $E^{\beta}_{ij}$ will be much larger than one, significantly increasing the distance $\tilde{M}_{ij}$ compared to $M_{ij}$.
-Specifically, we can intuitively consider an dataset in which each sequence is a sine wave oscillating with the same amplitude but different frequencies.
-Their complexity-powered distances from a reference sequence whose elements are all zeros at different $\beta$ are shown in Fig.~\ref{schematic diagram}(d).
-All different sequences have the same Euclidean distances ($\beta = 0$) from the reference sequence (the original point).
-However, for $\beta > 0$, the complexity-powered distances increase as the frequency increases, and this amplification becomes more significant for larger $\beta$.
+For a non-zero $\beta$, when two sequences $\mathbf{D}_i,\mathbf{D}_j$ have similar TFC, $E^{\beta}_{ij}$ is close to unitary, meaning that their distance $\tilde{M}_{ij}$ is approximately the original Euclidean distance $M_{ij}$.
+However, when the TFC of the two sequences differ greatly, $E^{\beta}_{ij}$ will be much larger than one, significantly increasing the distance $\tilde{M}_{ij}$ compared to $M_{ij}$.
+To demonstrate TFCAD's discriminative capability, we analyze a toy dataset where each sequence follows $\mathbf{O}(t) = \sin(wt) + b $ with fixed offset $b$ and varying frequency $w$.
+Fig.~\ref{schematic_diagram}(d) displays TFCAD between these sequences and a reference $\mathbf{O}_{r}(t) = \sin(w_0 t)$ under varying $\beta$.
+While sequences exhibit identical Euclidean distance ($\beta=0$), non-zero $\beta$ values reveal frequency-dependent separation: TFCAD increase with frequency disparity $\Delta w=w-w_0 ( w_0<w )$, amplifying significantly for larger $\beta$.